Turge08/klipper_can_update/README.md

 This script is used to update your current MCU along with Can Bus devices.

+## Requirements:
+-Katapult (if ~/katapult doesn't currently exist, install it using: <pre>https://github.com/Arksine/katapult</pre>
+-MCUs must already be flashed with Katapult and Klipper and connected.

 ## Installation:

 SSH into the Pi and run the following commands:<pre>cd ~